-In this guide I’ll talk about the processes I use when creating artwork in InDesign for special finishes such as varnishes, foil blocking, embossing and die cutting.
-Each finish has some best practice guides you should follow, but once you get your head around creating one you should be able to easily apply this knowledge to the other processes.
+In this guide I’ll talk about the processes I use when creating artwork in InDesign CC for special finishes such as varnishes, foil blocking, embossing and die cutting.
+Each finish has some best practice guides you should follow, but once you get your head around creating one, you should be able to easily apply this knowledge to the other processes.

 To illustrate each print finish, I'll use an example of a cover I created for Computer Arts in collaboration with Celloglas, a specialist in decorative print finishes.
-At the bottom of each page you'll find a video showing each design being brought to life at the printers.
+At the bottom of each page, you'll find a video showing each design being brought to life at the printers.

 It's always best to create the artwork for foil block printing as a vector.
-If that's not possible then you want the artwork to be a minimum of 600 DPI – this will help you avoid jagged edges and keep the foil blocking look crisp.
+If that's not possible then you want the artwork to be a minimum of 600 DPI – this will help you avoid jagged edges and keep the foil blocking looking crisp.
 Remember, you can’t achieve gradients or shading with a foil, so the artwork needs to be a solid colour.

 Generally, you'll get the best results when you're not trying to line the foil blocking up with a printed image, as paper stretch/shrinkage can cause the foil to misregister.

-- Avoid using any foil lines thinner than 0.5mm/1pt
+- Avoid using any foil lines thinner than 0.5mm/1pt.

-- Leave at least 1mm space between the separate foiled elements to stop shapes bleeding into one another
+- Leave at least 1mm space between the separate foiled elements to stop shapes bleeding into one another.

-- Don't try and align the foil to fine details such as small type (especially serifs) or thin lines
+- Don't try and align the foil to fine details such as small type (especially serifs) or thin lines.

-- When lining up the foil with a printed image, add a 1mm to the foil guide to allow for misregistration
+- When lining up the foil with a printed image, add a 1mm to the foil guide to allow for misregistration.

-- Large areas of solid foil can be tricky to get right and you may not always get the best results
+- Large areas of solid foil can be tricky to get right and you may not always get the best results.

-Creating foil blocking in InDesign
+Create foil blocking in InDesign

 I find the easiest way is to supply your foil blocking artwork is as a separate PDF file.
 I tend to design the document as a mockup, using a block colour to represent any foil elements, then add the foil block elements to my final print artwork.

 This means you can see the closest example of how the final printed product will look, and reduces the risk of any misregistration issues.
 It also means you have a mockup version ready to send to the printers.
+Here's my process:

-- Finalise your design, with the foil block elements in a solid colour on a separate layer over the top of your print artwork
+- Finalise your design, with the foil block elements in a solid colour on a separate layer over the top of your print artwork.

 - Duplicate the page three times.
-One page will be your mockup, one will be the final artwork for printing, and one will be the foil block
+One page will be your mockup, one will be the final artwork for printing, and one will be the foil block.

-- Delete the unwanted elements from the relevant pages, and save each version with the relevant name
+- Delete the unwanted elements from the relevant pages, and save each version with the relevant name.

-- Open the files and delete the unwanted pages from each file
+- Open the files and delete the unwanted pages from each file.

-- In your foil document, change the colour to solid black, and check to make sure you've covered everything by turning off the black ink and looking in your Separations Preview panel
+- In your foil document, change the colour to solid black, and check to make sure you've covered everything by turning off the black ink and looking in your Separations Preview panel.

 - Some printers may require you to set up a spot colour and work with one document.
-In this case, make sure the spot colour is set to Overprint (via 'Window > Attributes') so you don’t lose any of the detail underneath the foil block element
+In this case, make sure the spot colour is set to Overprint (via Window > Attributes) so you don’t lose any of the detail underneath the foil block element.

 It’s always best to talk to your printers or finisher to check how they would like the file to be provided and for any special requirements.
-If you have any concerns, ask if you can send over an early example and get the professional's input.
+If you have any concerns, ask if you can send over an early example and get a professional's input.

 Next page: Spot varnish